nystudio107/craft-twigpack/README.md

 Note that the **devServer** will only be used if `devMode` is on.

-Using the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) means you get hot modules replacement, and the files are all built in-memory for speed.
+Using the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) means you get [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/), and the files are all built in-memory for speed.
 Think of it as a very enhanced version of BrowserWatch or `watch` tasks.

 Even if you're not using `webpack-dev-server`, you can still use Twigpack.
 Just set **useDevServer** to false.